karlduino/CO2monitor/README.md

 You'll find the code on [Github](https://github.com/karlduino/CO2monitor).

-If you're using an Arduino Nano Every, I found that, in the Arduino IDE, you need to first use the Board Manager to install the drivers for the megaAVR boards, and then when you select Nano Every, use `Registers emulation: None (ATMEGA4809)`.
+The first time using the Arduino Nano Every with the Arduino IDE, you may need to use the Board Manager to install the drivers for the megaAVR boards.
+Then when you select the Nano Every as your board, select `Registers emulation: None (ATMEGA4809)`.

 My code for interacting with the SenseAir S8 sensor is based on the example code in the [S8_UART library](https://github.com/jcomas/S8_UART).

-My code for writing on the LCD (including making the custom character for the subscript 2) was based on the example code with the older [LiquidCrystal_I2C library](https://github.com/johnrickman/LiquidCrystal_I2C) (which is not compatible with the Arduino Nano Every).
+My code for writing on the LCD (including making custom characters) was based on the example code with the older [LiquidCrystal_I2C library](https://github.com/johnrickman/LiquidCrystal_I2C) (which is not compatible with the Arduino Nano Every).